 • Insurance.
 You need to take out a home insurance policy on your home before settlement occurs and you take ownership of the property.
 If you're buying a strata property (an apartment or townhouse), strata insurance is usually included in the strata fees and covers the building.

-You can use a borrowing power calculator to get a clear idea of how much a bank will lend you.
+You can use a borrowing power calculator like the one below to get an estimate of how much a bank will lend you.

-You will need to enter your income (and your partner's income if making a joint application), plus the number of dependents and any debts you have.
-The calculator will then estimate your expenses using a standard cost of living index.
-The end result will only be an estimate but it gives you a better idea of how much you can borrow.
+Enter your income (and your partner's income if making a joint application), plus the number of dependants and any debts you have.
+The calculator will estimate your expenses using a standard cost of living index.

 You can also check out our guide on how to increase your maximum borrowing capacity.